-Terrorist Attack In Sweden: ISIS Sympathizers Use Truck To Mow Down European Shoppers [VIDEO]
+Terrorist Attack In Sweden: ISIS Sympathizers Use Truck To Mow Down European Shoppers [Video]

 “I was terrified, I am still shaking.
 The truck went at high speed – it crushed everything in its path.
 In the beginning we thought it was an explosion because of the loud sounds.”

-Graphic images from the attack showed one dead woman severed in half by the truck.
+Graphic images from the attack show a girl severed in half by the truck.
 One witness from the Middle East described the horror of seeing another victim whose legs were broken.

 “Her feet hung loose and there was blood everywhere.
 I’m from the Middle East, you see very bad things on TV from Iraq, but this was terrible.”

-Police have arrested a 39-year-old Uzbeki man, a father of four and known ISIS sympathizer who had posted ISIS propaganda on his social media accounts and “liked” photos of the Boston Marathon bombing.
+Police have arrested a 39-year-old Uzbeki man, a father-of-four and known ISIS sympathizer, who had posted ISIS propaganda on his social media accounts and “liked” photos of the Boston Marathon bombing.
 The man had applied for residency in Sweden, but been denied.
 He avoided deportation by giving authorities a fake address.

 Police arrested another, younger man in conjunction with the attack.
 Witnesses at the scene reported seeing up to three terrorists emerge from the vehicle.